jlab-eng/jlab-eng.github.io/_pages/about.md

 The optimization framework is implemented in **Python** and solved using **Gurobi Optimizer**.

-Future research includes explore **optimization for large-scale and mixed-technology fleets**, as well as the integration of optimization, simulation, and data-driven methods for intelligent transportation and logistics systems.
+Future research includes exploring **optimization for large-scale and mixed-technology fleets**, as well as the integration of optimization, simulation, and data-driven methods for intelligent transportation and logistics systems.

 **Methods & Tools:** MILP · Scheduling · Resource Allocation · Sensitivity Analysis · Python · Gurobi